-Thank you for exploring our website.
+Thank you for exploring our website!

-We exist because we believe there is a lack of equity for women, children and families and we address this in our community.
+We exist because there is a lack of equity for women, children and families and we address this in our community.
 Our opportunities for engagement are many and you can investigate them all through this website.
 You may be interested in our:

-ReSale Shop and Couturier Sale
+- The Resale Shop and Couturier Sale

-Wife Widow Woman Program
+- Jean Stein Bloch Wife Widow Woman Program

-Project Renewal for underserved women
+- Project Renewal

-Over 5000 members, volunteers and supporters enable us to accomplish our goals.
+Over 5,000 members, volunteers and supporters enable us to accomplish our goals.
 We would be honored if you would consider joining us!